favre49/CSF301-A1/README.md

 ## Implementation details

-* The source file is always in source.txt
 * All outputs are in the format described in the problem description
 * Since the type of a faulty expression (say, multiplication of boolean and real) is undefined, our implementation assumes the following):
   * If the operation is division, the output is always a real